 As we have stated, we look forward to engaging in the formal rulemaking process to ensure the RHEA statute is implemented in a sustainable and consistent manner across the market, taking into consideration well-established industry standards for carriers and providers.
-We believe that rulemaking should include the issues identified in our report and enumerated here: provider billing using generic current procedural terminology (CPT) and diagnosis codes and what Well Woman and preventive visits include.
+We believe that rulemaking should include three issues identified in our report and enumerated here: provider billing using generic current procedural terminology (CPT) and diagnosis codes, what Well Woman and preventive visits include, and how facility-based claims are processed.